EAST PENNINE ORIENTEERING CLUB

 17 Take all gear dry (particularly tents and kites) and clean back to store and place carefully away.

-18 Calculate results and photocopy for competitors.
-Send copy to Editor and Fixtures Secretary.
+18 Calculate results and send to Anthony to put on the web site.
 Acknowledge landowners/tenants in the results.

 19. Write thank you to landowners and tenants enclosing copies of results.
 Update event file, including flyer, preliminary details if any, set of courses and results, and return to Fixtures Secretary.